Holy Trinity Cathedral, Auckland

-Holy Trinity Cathedral is an Anglican place of worship situated in Parnell, a residential suburb of Auckland, New Zealand.
-It is the 'mother church' of the Anglican Diocese of Auckland and the cathedral of the Bishop of Auckland.
+Holy Trinity Cathedral is an Anglican cathedral situated in Parnell, a residential suburb of Auckland, New Zealand.
+It is the 'mother church' of the Anglican Diocese of Auckland and the seat of the Bishop of Auckland.
 The current main church building was consecrated in 1973.

 History

+St Paul's Church

-The first Anglican parish in Auckland was St Paul's, which was founded in 1841 within a year of the foundation of the city and is known as the 'mother church' of the city.
+The first Anglican parish in Auckland was located in St Paul's, which was founded in 1841, within a year of the foundation of the city, and is known as the 'mother church' of the city.
 The first St Paul's building was in Emily Place, just off Princes Street, where a plaque still marks the site of the beginning of the Christian church in Auckland.
 St Paul's was the seat of the Bishop of New Zealand, the Right Reverend George Selwyn, for his entire 28-year tenure and served as Auckland's cathedral for over 40 years.

+St Barnabas' Parish Church

 The increasing European population of Auckland put pressure on Māori land and society, straining relations, leading to the city's second Anglican church, St Barnabas, being opened in 1849 specifically for Māori.
-It was situated near the bottom of Parnell on land which was later demolished and used for reclamation work.
-The small church building was shifted to Mount Eden, where it still forms part of the St Barnabas Parish Church.
+It was situated near the bottom of Parnell, on land that was later demolished and used for reclamation work.
+The small church building was shifted to Mount Eden, where it still forms part of the St Barnabas' Parish Church.

+Cathedral Church of St Mary

 With the building of the original St Mary's Church in 1860, Bishop Selwyn established the Parish of St Mary.
 Old St Mary's stood on the site of the present cathedral, but proved to be too small, badly ventilated and uncomfortable.
 The establishment of New Zealand's dioceses, and Auckland's fast-growing population, meant that a larger church was required.
 Old St Mary's Church was demolished, and in 1886 work started on land opposite to build a new Cathedral Church of St Mary.
 This wooden Gothic Revival church was designed by the prominent New Zealand architect Benjamin Mountfort and completed in 1897.
-The building served as the cathedral church and principal Anglican church of Auckland until 1973 when the chancel of Holy Trinity Cathedral, for which the foundation stone was laid in 1957, came into use.
+The building served as the cathedral church and principal Anglican church in Auckland until 1973 when the chancel of Holy Trinity Cathedral, for which the foundation stone was laid in 1957, came into use.
 In 1982, St Mary's Church was moved across Parnell Road to its present site beside the cathedral.

 The celebrated harpsichordist, organist, and conductor Anthony Jennings was music director at the cathedral from 1974 through 1985; during which time several recordings were made of the cathedral's choir.